Iraneus/betamedneed/index.md

 # For better outcomes

-Using a human-centered and tech-enable system, Medneed supports clinicians in local communities around the world to deliver better quality of care.
+Using a human-centered and tech-enabled system, Medneed supports clinicians in local communities around the world to deliver better quality of care.